 Cash expenditures have exceeded revenues since the Company's inception.
 Operations have principally been funded through public offerings and private placements of equity and debt securities, equipment lease financing, facility leases, collaborative and other research and development agreements (including a license and options for licenses), research grants and interest income.
 In addition, the Company has attempted to contain costs and reduce cash flow requirements by renting scientific equipment or facilities, contracting with third parties to conduct certain research and development and using consultants.
 The Company expects to incur additional expenses, resulting in significant losses, as it continues and expands its research and development activities and undertakes additional preclinical studies and clinical trials of compounds which have been or may be discovered.
-The Company also expects to incur substantial administrative, manufacturing and commercialization expenditures in the future as it seeks FDA approval for its compounds and establishes its manufacturing capability under Good Manufacturing Practices ("GMP"), and substantial expenses related to the filing, prosecution, maintenance, defense and enforcement of patent and other intellectual property claims.
+The Company also expects to incur substantial administrative, manufacturing and commercialization expenditures in the future as it seeks FDA approval for its compounds and establishes its manufacturing capability under Good Manufacturing Practices, and substantial expenses related to the filing, prosecution, maintenance, defense and enforcement of patent and other intellectual property claims.

-At December 31, 1996, the Company's cash, cash equivalents and securities held-to-maturity were \$35,784,668, an increase of \$24,370,624 from December 31, 1995 principally due to the Company's equity offerings.
+At December 31, 1997, the Company's cash, cash equivalents and securities held-to-maturity were \$24,643,486, a decrease of \$11,141,182 from December 31, 1996 principally due to net cash used in the Company's operating activities (\$10.3 million) and purchases of furniture and equipment (\$1.1 million), partially offset by a number of other items.